smanewell/COMP-1800-Project/README.md

 21. create an array to hold users for simplicity

-22. When our users enter a register and create a password, we want to make sure that we can hash it and compare it against other hashed passwords.
+22. When our users register and create a password, we want to make sure that we can hash it and compare it against other hashed passwords.
 We will download the `bcrypt` library and import/initialize it inside our `server.js` file.